seandstewart/bardly/pending/romances/pericles/11-player.md

 'Our heir-apparent is a king!
 Who dream'd, who thought of such a thing?'
 Brief, he must hence depart to Tyre:
-His queen with child makes her desire-
+His queen with child makes her desire--
-Which who shall cross?-along to go:
+Which who shall cross?--along to go:
 Omit we all their dole and woe:
 Lychorida, her nurse, she takes,
 And so to sea.
 Their vessel shakes